Near-field communication: Smartphone automation and NFC tags

-NFC-equipped smartphones can be paired with NFC Tags or stickers that can be programmed by NFC apps.
+NFC-equipped smartphones can be paired with NFC tags or stickers that can be programmed by NFC apps.
 These programs can allow a change of phone settings, texting, app launching, or command execution.

-Such apps do not rely on a company or manufacturer, but can be utilized immediately with an NFC-equipped smartphone and an NFC tag.
+Such apps do not rely on a company or manufacturer, but can be used immediately with an NFC-equipped smartphone and an NFC tag.

-The NFC Forum published the Signature Record Type Definition (RTD) 2.0 in 2015 to add integrity and authenticity for NFC Tags.
+The NFC Forum published the Signature Record Type Definition (RTD) 2.0 in 2015 to add integrity and authenticity for NFC tags.
 This specification allows an NFC device to verify tag data and identify the tag author.

 Gaming

 NFC has been used in video games starting with Skylanders: Spyro's Adventure.
 After connecting the included "Portal of Power" (a toy pedestal that contains an NFC reader) to their game system, players can summon any of the game's 32 unique playable characters ("Skylanders") by physically placing a figurine of their desired Skylander atop the "Portal", which reads the NFC tag embedded within the figurine, and loads the corresponding character into play.
 Each collectible figurine contains personal data, so no two are exactly alike.
 Nintendo's Wii U was the first console system to include NFC technology out of the box- the Wii U GamePad controller was NFC-enabled.
 This made it compatible with Nintendo's Amiibo range of accessories.
 Like Skylanders, Amiibo figurines contain NFC tags, and can unlock relevant in-game content when placed on a supported NFC reader, though what particular Amiibo are supported (if any), and what affect each one has, can vary from game to game.
 NFC technology was later included in the Nintendo 3DS range (being built into the New Nintendo 3DS/XL and in a separately sold reader which uses Infrared to communicate to older 3DS family consoles) and the Nintendo Switch range (being built within the right Joy-Con controller and directly in the Nintendo Switch Lite), all of which remain compatible with Amiibo.